posted by Dorothy Murach

-That’s why in this article, we’re laying out best practices and sharing conjectural examples (as we wait for real ones to roll in!) to inspire you to implement cross-channel app promotion.
+That’s why in this article, we’re laying out best practices and share examples to inspire you to implement cross-channel app promotion.

 “Huh?
 Cross-channel app promotion?
-That sounds like marketing balderdash.”
+That sounds too complicated.”

-If this sentiment is running through your head, don’t worry – the concept of cross-channel app marketing is new because Profiles are new (by the way, Profiles are rich repositories of data on who your users are outside your app).
-In today’s interconnected and increasingly mobile world, cross-channel app marketing is poised to take off and be a huge deal so let us break down what it means.
+If this sentiment is running through your head, don’t worry – the concept of cross-channel app marketing is just starting to gain more traction, but it’s not as complex as some might think.
+In today’s interconnected, mobile driven world, cross-channel app marketing is poised to take off and become a more common way for brands to engage with their customers, so let’s break down what it means.

-Cross-channel app marketing is built upon Profiles, which provides organizations with the ability to collect, manage, and share customer data from all marketing channels.
-And because people are spending more and more time using apps, Profiles helps better inform your app’s push and in-app messages.
+Cross-channel app marketing is built upon Profiles, which provide organizations with the ability to collect, manage, and share customer data from all marketing channels.
+And because people are spending more and more time using apps, Profiles help better inform your engagement strategy.

-It’s about delivering personalized marketing as people move from your store to your website, and from your website to your app.
-In short, it’s about bringing a people-centered approach to your app’s marketing.
+It’s about delivering personalized experiences as people move from your store to your website, and from your website to your app.
+In short, it’s about bringing a people-centered approach to your customer engagement.

-The news that app marketers can now target based on profile data is fresh off the presses.
-Despite your eagerness to get started right away, take a moment to re-evaluate your mobile objectives.
-Now that cross-channel app marketing is possible, figure out how your app fits into your larger business strategy.
+Despite your eagerness to get started right away, take a moment to re-evaluate your marketing objectives and figure out how your app fits into your larger business strategy.

-Profiles also opens the door for all sorts of new information (that you’re tracking outside the app) to be funneled into your app marketing.
+Profiles also open the door for all sorts of new information (that you’re tracking outside the app) to be funneled into your engagement efforts.
 But don’t pump in everything just for the sake of having more data at your disposal.
 Isolate the attributes that will be most appropriate to target within your app.
 For example, information on the gender of your users can lead to better push and in-app messages while hair color probably won’t.

 Below, we’ve listed some more profile attributes you can target on.
 Keep in mind, the importance of these attributes will vary depending on the type of app you have.
 The main thing is: don’t be a creep and don’t use attributes that are inapplicable to what your app does.